The Hopkinton Center for the Arts

 The Story Behind the HCA

-The Hopkinton Center for the Arts, located at 98 Hayden Rowe St., was once part of a large tract of land that was purchased in 1996 by the Town of Hopkinton.
+The Hopkinton Center for the Arts, located at 98 Hayden Rowe St., was once part of a large tract of farmland that was purchased in 1996 by the Town of Hopkinton.
 Five local artists petitioned the town to allow them to lease the property to create an art center.
-The town approved, and the 1.3 acres parcel of land at 98 Hayden Rowe St., which included a farmhouse, barn, and outbuildings was leased to the newly formed Cultural Arts Alliance (CAA).
-The nonprofit planned to utilize the property for art exhibits, classes, and events.
+The town approved, and the 1.3 acres parcel of land , which included a farmhouse, barn, and outbuildings was leased to the newly formed non profit, the Cultural Arts Alliance (CAA).
+The CAA utilized the farmhouse for art exhibits, classes, and events.
+Other buildings were not usable.

-The CAA, with help from the town of Hopkinton’s Community Preservation Act funds, set out to restore the barn on the property into usable space for classrooms and events.
-After the organization stabilized the barn, created a new foundation, and configured an outdoor amphitheater, work stalled, as the organization was too small for the fundraising and planning efforts needed to continue work on the property.
+In 2005, the CAA hired Gorman Richardson Lewis Architects to create a plan to renovate the property.
+With help from the town of Hopkinton’s Community Preservation Act funds, the CAA started the process of restoring the barn into usable space for classrooms and events.
+They stabilized the barn, created a new foundation, and configured an outdoor amphitheater.
+However the organization was not able to maintain the fundraising and planning efforts needed to continue work on the property.

-In 2010, a local theater group, Enter Stage Left Theater (ESL) took up residence on the property.
-Together, ESL and CAA were able to share resources to the benefit of both.
+In 2010, the CAA agreed to partner with a local theater group, Enter Stage Left Theater (ESL).
+Together, CAA and ESL were able to share resources to the benefit of both.
 Eventually, the Hopkinton Center for the Arts (HCA) was formed from the partnership between these two key cultural organizations.

 The new Hopkinton Center for the Arts became an official 501 (c)(3) in March 2011.
 Enter Stage Left Theater became the HCA’s resident theater company.

-In 2010, the Hopkinton Center for the Arts was awarded a large pledge of funds towards a capital building campaign from the Hopkinton Community Endowment (HCE), a 501(c)(3) Hopkinton-based organization.
-Together, the HCA and the HCE have worked together on a capital building campaign to expand the HCA’s facilities.
+The same year, the Hopkinton Center for the Arts was awarded a large pledge of funds towards a capital building campaign from the Hopkinton Community Endowment (HCE), a 501(c)(3) Hopkinton-based organization.
+Together, the HCA and the HCE worked together on a capital building campaign to expand the facilities.

 In 2015, the HCA opened its new arts center, consisting of a newly renovated, two-story barn and a brand new 200-seat performance space.
-The center houses classes in dance, music, fine arts, theater, photography, and will be home to theatrical and musical performances year-round.
-In 2016, a new ceramics studio was created in the farmhouse.
-To donate to this project, go to www.hopartscenter.org/capitalcampaign.
+The center houses classes in dance, music, fine arts, theater, photography, and is now home to theatrical, dance and musical performances year-round.
+In 2016, the farmhouse was renovated to accommodate a ceramics studio.